simpledevio/simpledev-css/README.md

 # simpledev.css

-simpledev.css is a **mostly classless CSS framework**.
+simpledev.css is a **class-light CSS framework**.

-The classless part means that most of the CSS code should just work without you having to add classes or IDs to your HTML code.
+The class-light part means that most of the CSS code should just work without you having to add classes or IDs to your HTML code.
 You can just add the CDN link and transform your HTML page.
-However, we do have a handful of CSS classes that we use for our components, so that's why we call it a mostly classless framework.
+However, we do have a handful of CSS classes that we use for our components, so that's why we call it a class-light framework.

 This project is inspired by Water.css, Pico, and Bootstrap.